sharpchen/sharpchen.github.io/docs/document/PowerShell/docs/Language/Function.md

 Parameter Set is a classification on paramater to distinguish or limit the use of parameters from scenarios.

 - a parameter set must have at least one unique parameter to others to identify the set
-- a parameter can have multiple Parameter Set
+- a parameter can be member of multiple parameter sets.
 - a parameter can have different roles in different Parameter Set, can be mandatory in one and optional in another
 - a parameter without explicit Parameter Set belongs to all other Parameter Set
 - at least one parameter in the Parameter Set is mandatory